norkator/game-score-api/README.md

 Work in progress!

 Spring based score api for generic games.
 I use this for Spring and Kotlin learning.
 Requirement for this project is to be as simple as possible with as less code as possible.
+Final implementation most likely uses basic authentication for clients to post and get results which is security wise bad, but PR's could bring more security schemas like OAuth or something else.

 -------------------------